Part-Time Faculty Policy Handbook

 The Adjunct Handbook includes College and University Policies and Procedures and covers essential information regarding teaching and employment in the College.
 For more detailed information,please reference the USF Part Time Faculty Association’s Collective Bargaining Agreement (CBA).

-For more information about the USF Part Time Faculty Association, please visit ITS' website.
+For more information about the USF Part Time Faculty Association, please visit their ITS-hosted website.

 College and University Policies and Procedures